PrefectHQ/prefect/docs/concepts/artifacts.md

 prefect config set PREFECT_EXPERIMENTAL_ENABLE_ARTIFACTS=True
 ```

-For example, to read the 5 most recently created artifacts, you can do the following:
+For example, to read the 5 most recently created markdown, table, and link artifacts, you can do the following:

 ```python
 import requests